OmegaXK/Fruit-Force/README.md

 - The title screen was modeled after the Among Us title screen
 - Every other image was either from Among Us or from the internet
 - All programming done by me

+# Extra Notes
+- All programming was done in 100% Python
+- Code is violating practically all PEP8 guidelines sorry about that